isramv/ckeditor_linkchange/README.md

-# How to create a ckeditor plugin for WYSIWYG module in D7 ckeditor 4.
+# How to create a ckeditor 4 plugin for WYSIWYG module in Drupal 7

 ##My settings.